 We understand that COVID-19 (coronavirus) is causing anxiety for students, their families, and the international educational community.
 Read below our response to heightened risk levels and travel advisories related to COVID-19.
-In addition, you may find information about each of our Schools Abroad on this dashboard.

 Q How do we make decisions regarding suspension of in-country activities of Middlebury Schools Abroad?